corinthia/corinthia-docformats/README.md

 and LaTeX (export-only).

-The design is based on on the idea of *bidirectional transformation*, in which a *concrete* document (the original file in it's source format) is converted into an *abstract* document (in the destination format), and a modified version of the abstract document can then be used to update the concrete document in a non-destructive manner, keeping in-tact all parts of the file which are not supported in the abstract format by only modifying the original file, rather than replacing it.
+The design is based on on the idea of *bidirectional transformation*, in which a *concrete* document (the original file in its source format) is converted into an *abstract* document (in the destination format), and a modified version of the abstract document can then be used to update the concrete document in a non-destructive manner, keeping intact all parts of the file which are not supported in the abstract format by only modifying the original file, rather than replacing it.